nschlia/ffmpegfs/INSTALL.md

     make
     make install

-To build and run the check suite, do:
+To build and run the test suite, do:

     make check

 ### Switching between repository version and source builds

 It is easy to switch between both worlds.
-You can do that as many times as you want to, alas the cache directory will be cleared every time.
-But it will be rebuilt in the background so this will almost go unnoticed.
+You can do that as many times as you want to, but alas, the cache directory will be cleared every time.
+But it will be rebuilt in the background, so this will almost go unnoticed.

 To switch from repository to a source build do